- Code JPNS1012

 - Read and write all 46 basic sounds and other derived sounds in hiragana, and be able to write and comprehend simple sentences in hiragana.

-- Use the sentence structures and grammatical points required to conduct basic conversations on everyday topics such as introducing oneself, asking locations, weekly routine, making offers and invitations, making comments and stating activities during holidays.
+- Use the sentence structures and grammatical points required to conduct basic conversations on everyday topics such as introducing oneself, asking for directions, weekly routine, making offers and invitations, making comments and stating activities during holidays.

 - Demonstrate an understanding of cultural communication practices in interpersonal relationships (greetings and address terms) and knowledge of Japan (geography, seasonal celebrations and sports).